periareon/req-compile/README.rst

     > req-compile .
     # Compiles the current directory (looks for a setup.py or pyproject.toml)

-    > req-compile . --extra test
-    # Compiles the current directory with the extra "test"

     > req-compile subdir/project
     # Compiles the project in the subdir/project directory

-    > req-compile subdir/project2[test,docs]
-    # Compiles the project in the subdir/project2 directory with the test and docs extra requirements included

     > req-candidates --paths-only | req-compile
     # Search for candidates and compile them piped in via stdin

     > echo flask | req-compile
     # Compile the requirement 'flask' using the default remote index (PyPI)

+    > req-compile . --extra test
+    # Compiles the current directory with the extra "test"

 Specifying source of distributions